zzzprojects/learn-orm/tutorials/flee/calculation-engine.md

 # Calculation Engine

 The `CalculationEngine` allows you to create a network of expressions.
-The engine allows expressions to reference the results of other expressions in the engine, tracks dependencies, and recalculateis in natural order.
+The engine allows expressions to reference the results of other expressions in the engine, tracks dependencies, and recalculate is in natural order.

 ```csharp
 public static void Example1()